 The UBC map website is less interactive compared to the BCIT map website due to the map being only a picture.
 However, this also provides the benefit of a faster loading time, as the website does not need to connect to Google Satellite.
 We plan to use pictures for our website maps as well to reduce loading time.
 PROJECT SUMMARY

 The campus map website will provide an intuitive map to help students locate their buildings faster while giving quick notes on the general area.
 The site will have an image of the campus map with linked objects for each building.
 The site will also provide a GPS location service scan to show where the user is on the map.
 The website will function like an interactive quest game, where the user can unlock different sections of the map once he or she has physically visited the place.
 Below the map area will be a picture of what the particular building/place looks like followed by the description section and comments section where the user can input notes and comments.
-Figure 1 below is a rough draft of how the website should look like.
+Figure 1 below is a rough draft of how the mobile website should look like.